 Experience peace of mind with a wet boiling point of 270°C and a dry boiling point of 310°C, exceeding both DOT3 and DOT4 specifications for brake fluids, ensuring optimal performance even in the most demanding driving scenarios.

-Again, some customers reported that packaging and shipping need to improve.
+Again, some customers reported that the packaging and shipping need to improve.
 Some of the containers were also leaking.
 Very good but a bit pricey.

-Our Thoughts - Heavy duty and reliable heavy-duty racing formula.
+Our Thoughts - Heavy-duty and reliable heavy-duty racing formula.
 It will last longer than many other brake fluids.

 Very Good